zyxw59/zygarde/README.md

 At this point you can run `./run` and it'll walk you through the remaining steps:

-* Porting over of node stuff (using hack copying I'm sorry)
+* Symlinking to node stuff
 * Running Zygarde from tmux or screen
 * Adding `settings.js` from a template